AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 ![](./images/UserGuidePictures/edit_module.png)

-## Tasks
+### Tasks

 #### Adding a task: `add task`

-Adds a task under a specific module.
+To add a task under a specific module, use this command.

+> :warning: You can't add a task to a module that you already marked as done !!!

 - You may have selected a module (i.e. used the [`cd` command](#entering-a-module-cd) to select a module).
 - You can specify a deadline for the task with the `-d` flag along with the deadline in YYYY-MM-DD format.